-- Ms. Ridling is a graduate of Forest Park Senior High School, class of 1983.
-She began her career with Forest Park in 1984 where she achieved the position of Executive Assistant to the Mayor and City Manager. - In 1992 she transferred to the police department as the Senior Assistant to the Chief of Detectives and in 1996 was promoted to the Executive assistant to the Chief of Police. - Ms. Ridling manages the administrative offices of the Chief of Police, overseeing payroll, purchasing, crime analysis and information technology. - She has a staff of two administrative assistants and two senior assistants.
+- Susan is a native of Forest Park, where she attended grade school and graduated with the class of 1980 at Forest Park Senior High School, and continued her education through Clayton State University. - In 1984 she began her career with the City of Forest Park as the Executive Assistant to the Mayor and City Manager.
+In 1991, she transferred into the Police Department as the Senior Assistant to the Chief of Detectives.
+In 1996 she was promoted to the Executive Assistant to the Chief of Police. - Her skills and institutional knowledge has enhanced her responsibilities to manage four administrative staff assistants, overseeing information technology, purchasing, payroll, and crime analysis.